 10 Silver Arrows: Ideas to penetrate the armour of ingrained practice.
 One arrow, aimed at the right place…..that’s all it takes.

 What Makes Great Teaching, by Professor Rob Coe and colleagues at Durham University, warns that many common practices can be harmful to learning and have no grounding in research.
 Examples include using praise lavishly, allowing learners to discover key ideas by themselves, grouping students by ability and presenting information to students based on their “preferred learning style”.
 On the other hand, some other teaching approaches are supported by good evidence of their effectiveness.
 Many of these are obvious and widely practiced, but others are at odds with common assumptions.
+Previous Sutton Trust research shows that the quality of teaching is by far the biggest factor within schools that impacts on the achievement of children from poorer backgrounds.

 All products – designthinkingagency.
 How to use a semicolon.
 Robert Frost.
 Robert Frost introduction Here is the Powerpoint version of the introduction for the AS LitB1 course. ppt intro The screencast can be found at the school you tube site: Enjoy the preparation!

 Reform the Death Star of Ofsted, or it's time to blow it up. - Tom Bennett - Blog - Tom Bennett.
 It was a year ago, at the London Festival of Education, that I listened to Michael Wilshaw, the Commissar of Ofsted, promise a packed room that from then on, the inspectors wouldn't be looking for a particular teaching style; that what was sought was, instead, evidence that children were learning, however it happened.

 The Dementors of recent history, with their prescriptions and prejudices, were to be retrained and taught to smile.
 This mattered, because many commentators, myself included had long noted that Ofsted had become a lash and a rack of good teaching, rather than an instrument of accountability.
 It had gone from microscope to centrifuge; it affected rather than observed the school experiment.
 Schools had evolved to anticipate its caprices, rather than rely on professional judgement and experience.
 An industry of consultants sprang up to sate the anxious appetites of school leaders, paid to read the entrails, runes and bones of the Ancient Ones.
 Www.nationalcollege.org.uk/cm-mc-lt-op-westburnham-curriculum-policy.pdf.
 Schools Mace 2011 Debate Three.

 So, you need wood, screws, a saw, screwdriver, a tape measure and spirit level.
 All the raw materials you need are laid out.
 Setting to work, you know that as long as you put everything together properly, follow the instructions and give yourself the time, you will end up with a table.
 But hang on, the wood has been taken off by someone else to be given some extra intensive wood training.

 Www.banddpublishing.co.uk/Downloads/Reading Record.pdf.
 Arabella Della Casa Rothenberger Fischer-Dieskau Keilberth.
 Et Plagieringseventyr.
 Best Apps for Teachers.
 Free Plagiarism Checker - stop illegal copying.
 This is why teachers leave teaching.
 On Thursday, Mark Clarkson wrote a blog post that started off like this: I seriously considered leaving education today.
 And if I had a viable exit strategy I might have taken it further.

-Note the end of that sentence: a young, talented teacher with to offer the world feels like he has no ‘viable exit strategy’.
-There are thousands of teachers up and down the country feeling the same thing.
+I’ve been out of the classroom for just over two years now.
 Education Blog Awards.
 Expert Advice & Support for Teachers - TES Forums.